halitiince/hugo-ssg-blog/content/posts/why-do-not-give-up-learning-expanded.md

 +++
 date = '2025-07-23T01:35:16+03:00'
 draft = false
-title = 'Why Do Not Give Up Learning' description = 'Why Do Not Give Up Learning' tags = ['learning', 'education'] categories = ['general']
+title = 'Why Do Not Give Up Learning?' description = 'Why Do Not Give Up Learning' tags = ['learning', 'education'] categories = ['general']
 +++

+# Why Do Not Give Up Learning?

 > Inspired by Richard Hamming’s *The Art of Doing Science and Engineering* book

----

 ## 🎯 Introduction